davidmesaruiz/davidmesaruiz.github.io/research.md

           </a>
         </span>
         <p style="font-size: 12pt; margin-top: 5px;">
           This paper analyses the regional heterogeneous effects of property transaction taxes in the residential housing market in England and Wales.
-I exploit two different sources of variation.
-Firstly, a single tax rate applied to transactions in some price bands and jumped at some cutoffs (slab system).
-After a reform in December 2014, the same bands of the purchase price were taxed at increasing rates and the discrete jumps were replaced by changes in the slope (slice system).
-Using a combination of administrative and quasi-administrative data, and a bunching design and augmented synthetic control strategy, I estimate how different were the effects of both systems in London and outside London.
-I find that the slab system destroyed property transactions outside London, but not in London.
+I exploit two sources of variation.
+Firstly, a single tax rate is applied to transactions in some price bands and jumped at some cutoffs (slab system).
+After a reform in December 2014, successive bands of the purchase price were taxed at increasing rates, and the discrete jumps were replaced by changes in the slope (slice system).
+Using a combination of administrative and quasi-administrative data, I estimate how different the effects of both systems were in London and out of  London.
+I find that the slab system destroyed property transactions out of  London, but not in London.
 However, the reform to the slice system mitigated this welfare loss.
-To explore the mechanisms driving such variation across regions, I build a search a matching model of the ownership market that incorporates bunching.
-Based on simulations of the model, motivated by descriptive evidence, sellers’ financial restrictions explain the regional heterogeneity in the response to the tax.
+To explore the mechanisms driving this variation across regions, I build a search and matching model of the ownership market that incorporates bunching.
+Motivated by descriptive evidence, simulations of the model suggest that sellers' search cost and sellers' transaction gains/costs explain the regional heterogeneity in the response to the tax.
         </p>
         <p style="font-size: 11pt; margin-top: 5px; margin-bottom: 0;">Presented at:</p>
         <ul style="list-style-type: disc; padding-left: 20px; margin-top: 5px; font-size: 11pt;">